Everything we know about WoW Classic

 - Colorblind support.

 WoW veterans know the deal.
 But if you didn’t play during the original WoW and only know how WoW is now, there are quite a few differences and a lot that will be missing.
-First of all, it will act as a completely different game.
-That means that it’s not linked to live game data.
-Any progress you make in WoW Classic won’t transfer over to current WoW.
+First of all, it will act as a completely different game as far as content goes — it’s not linked to live game data.
+The extra bag slots from having an authenticator are exclusive to the modern game and any progress you make in WoW Classic won’t transfer over to modern WoW.
+You also won’t be able to play both games at the same time, since they’re technically on the same WoW license.

 Most notably, it will be missing a lot of the quality of life changes that we have gotten used to over the years.
-This means that there is no flying, no transmog, no AOE loot, no map objectives or quest directions, no Dungeon Finder, no Raid Finder, no dual specs, no reagent bank, no instant mail, no linked Auction Houses, no mob tagging, no achievements, no account-wide anything.
+This means that there is no flying, no transmog, no AOE loot, no map objectives or quest directions, no Dungeon Finder, no Raid Finder, no dual specs, no reagent bank, no instant mail, no mob tagging, no achievements, no account-wide anything.
+Phasing won’t be present, nor any cross-realm zones.
+Running into water will dismount you.
 Pets and mounts will be physical items you have to carry around, so I hope you have bag space.

 How it’s different from original WoW

 Development on the game has been going for over two years.
-The devs were able to reconstruct the game by finding a very old backup of a backup on a backup, and layering it on top of modern source code.
-The original game data had been long gone, due to the fact that the devs used to only work with two versions of WoW — the live game and the next patch.
-However, they were able to find an old “Final 1.12.0 data” folder on a backup.
+The devs were able to reconstruct the game by finding a very old backup of a backup on a backup.
 The game data couldn’t communicate with login servers or infrastructure, and every bug and exploit was still present.
 They fixed this by layering it with patch 7.3.5, which provided a workable base for WoW Classic.
+To recreate certain elements of the game, they’ve had to work backwards — such as undoing modern WoW‘s smaller spell batching window, which is how the game servers process actions, and adjusting the priority system to process actions at a different frequency.

 Community and fan additions